Sharon Waxman, President and CEO

 Biel also was executive director of the bipartisan Commission on Protecting and Reducing Government Secrecy.
 Since 2009 he has taught a course on Business and Human Rights at Georgetown University Law Center.
 Biel has a joint law degree and master’s in policy from Yale Law School and the Princeton School of Public and International Affairs, and a bachelor’s degree in history from the Johns Hopkins University.
 He is a diehard fan of Cleveland sports teams, and after taking the DC Bar examination traveled for over two months to see baseball games in every major league stadium.

-Shelly Heald Han, Chief of Staff and Engagement Director
+Shelly Heald Han, Chief of Staff and Director of Engagement

 Shelly Heald Han is FLA’s chief of staff and director of engagement.
 In this role she works to ensure the organization can efficiently meet its mission by overseeing special projects and strategic communications, and implementing the strategic plan.
 Han also manages FLA’s Civil Society Caucus, facilitates outreach to labor groups and other stakeholders, and coordinates the organization’s public affairs activities that promote labor rights around the globe.
 Han’s career has centered on human rights advocacy and corporate social responsibility.